-There is no set waiting period to become a Florida domiciliary, but the longer you live in Florida the better.
+There is no set waiting period to become a Florida domiciliary, but the longer you live in Florida, the stronger your claim becomes.
 Buying real property, filing federal income tax returns using your Florida address, and updating your estate documents are also ways to solidify your status as a Florida domiciliary.

 We understand that this is a complicated topic, and we encourage you to contact our office for help navigating a Declaration of Domicile and related issues.
 Whether you are a long-time Florida resident or a newcomer to the state, understanding the nuances of domicile is essential for effective estate planning and tax management.
 We encourage you to contact our office for help navigating a Declaration of Domicile and related issues.